President and Commissioner

-During Frankenfeld's tenure, the NAHL has stabilized into one of only two non-pay-to-play premier developmental junior leagues in the country.
-During that six-year span the league has not only grown, but expanded into markets that were once considered off limits for junior hockey.
+During Frankenfeld's tenure, the NAHL has stabilized into one of only two non-tuition-based premier developmental junior leagues in the country.
+During that span the league has not only grown, but expanded into markets that were once considered off limits for junior hockey.
 One of the biggest trends that has occurred under Frankenfeld's watch is NAHL teams emerging in former minor league hockey markets and becoming successful and stable.

 All take advantage of the unique vertical exposure model set forth by Frankenfeld, in which players are showcased in a series of unique league-wide events designed to bring everyone together under one roof several times a season for enhanced exposure of players at all levels to junior and college scouts.

 Prior to assuming his role as commissioner, the Wright State University graduate served as the league's director of hockey operations.